-Our staff have launched successful innovative start-ups that work closely with our School, University and industry partners.
+Our staff and alumni have launched successful innovative start-ups that work closely with our School, University and industry partners.
 Many have employed students and alumni and are working on projects with organisations such as the United Nations, Google, the Scottish Government, the European Space Agency and more.

 Co-founders include: Dr Murray Collins and Professor Edward Mitchard

 Space Intelligence turns satellite data into actionable information, helping governments, companies and NGOs worldwide make better environmental decisions.
 The fast-growing team is focussed on innovation to support the transition to Net Zero by enabling the upscaling of nature-based solutions to climate change.
 In October 2020, they were voted the 8th most innovative tech company in Scotland in the Business Cloud's Tech Top 50.